danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-This coordinator triggers all operations at once and waits for all to complete, then calls the main completion with an unordered list of errors.
+This coordinator triggers all operations at once and waits for them all to complete.
+It then calls the main completion with an unordered list of errors, if any errors were returned.

-Using it is very easy:
+Using this coordinator is very easy.
+In the code below, we define an operation that does nothing,
+then executes two such operations concurrently.

 ```swift
 class MyOperation: Operation {